 Education

-While a formal education is not always a prerequisite for becoming a contractor, obtaining a degree in construction management, civil engineering, or a related field can provide a comprehensive understanding of construction principles, project management, and business fundamentals.
+While a formal education isn’t always a prerequisite for becoming a contractor, obtaining a degree in construction management, civil engineering, or a related field can provide a comprehensive understanding of construction principles, project management, and business fundamentals.
 Higher education can also increase career advancement opportunities and broaden one’s knowledge base.

 Hands-on Experience